vtex/shoreline/styleguides/admin/documentation/table/column.md

 ## Resolvers API

-The column object has an optional property that allows you to provide a resolver object that will handle the rendering of the cells and header of that column, the resolver object receives a type, a optional render function and depending on the type other props will be necessary.
+The column object has an optional property that allows you to provide a resolver object that will handle the rendering of the cells and header of that column, the resolver object receives a type, an optional render function and depending on the type, other props might be necessary.
 If you don't provide the render function we have a default render function that we'll be used.

 ### Plain